AGMs

 7 questions asked at 2024 Transurban hybrid AGM

-Below is the text of the 7 written questions submitted at the 90 minute Transurban hybrid AGM held on October 22, 2024, plus a brief summary of the answers.
+Below is the text of the 7 written questions submitted at this 92 minute Transurban hybrid AGM held on October 22, 2024, plus a brief summary of the answers.
 The proxies weren't disclosed early with the formal addresses and the debate was handled as one job lot, disappointingly.
 No major protest votes or extra voting transparency.

 Q1.
 Two quick questions on tax on the accounts.
 How is it that we're still not paying corporate tax and that we were able to distribute $1.9b to shareholders despite only reporting a net profit of $260m.
 Also, when reporting toll revenue in our accounts, does this include GST?
 Is there an argument for doing it the other way?